MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/roadmap.md

 **Spring Release (4/15/2019):** Cloud migration tooling can easily migrate tens of thousands of IT assets to the cloud.
 However, customer feedback suggested that cloud migrations are blocked by culture and technical readiness.
 The spring release addresses these blockers by defining an iterative approach to cloud migration.
 Within the core methodology is a streamlined Azure migration guide for learning the tools and basic processes, with expanded scope and best practices sections for building on this baseline guidance.

-This release also includes expansions to the Plan section of CAF which focuses on business planning.
+This release also includes expansions to the Plan section of the Cloud Adoption Framework which focuses on business planning.
 It also incorporates the existing Azure Readiness Guide within the new Ready section of CAF.

 *Table of Contents (Left Navigation) changes:* The left navigation has been streamlined to follow the Plan, Ready, Adopt approach.
 The Getting Started section has been realigned to start the reader with an executive summary of the three journeys supported in the vision for CAF.

 ## Next steps

-Bookmark this page and come back monthly for updates to the roadmap and notes on any recent changes to CAF guidance.
+Bookmark this page and come back monthly for updates to the roadmap and notes on any recent changes to the Cloud Adoption Framework guidance.